 Will I get to choose the agency I am partnered with?

-Students and community partners will have the opportunity to meet and learn about each other, and students will be placed at a site based on a matching process completed by ECC staff.
+No, students do not get to choose the agency they are partnered with, but we are confident students will gain transferable skills and knowledge necessary for any job or field of study.
+Students and community partners will have the opportunity to meet and learn about each other at the beginning of the year, and students will be placed at a site based on a matching process completed by ECC staff.

 What type of work will I be doing with my partner agency?